-In an accident, such as a motorbike accident, the nerves can actually tear out of their roots in the neck.
+In an accident such as a motorbike accident, the nerves can actually tear out of their roots in the neck.
 This would mean that you are unable to move your arm, or parts of it.
 However some damage to the brachial plexus can be minor and full recovery will only take a few weeks.
-For severe damage you could receive a considerably large payment.
+For severe damage you could receive a considerable payment.

 Accident Advice Helpline

-If you wish to make a personal injury claim but need expert advice, why not visit our Accident Advice Helpline website to find out more about us.
-You could take our 30 second online test to find out how much compensation for nerve damage you might be entitled to.
+If you wish to make a personal injury claim but need expert advice, why not visit Accident Advice Helpline’s website to find out more about us?
+You could take our 30-second online test to find out how much compensation for nerve damage you might be entitled to.

 You could then call one of our numbers for expert legal advice.
 Dial 0800 689 0500 from a landline, or from a mobile phone, call 0333 500 0993.
 Our initial advice is free and you are under no obligation to start a claim.

 Date Published: 4th October 2013